Language Acquisition: How We Learn First and Second Languages

 When we say “language acquisition,” what is it exactly that we acquire?
 Well, we now go to the next section to find out.

-Here we get into the nitty-gritty of languages, and look under the hood to see their basic components.
+Here we get into the nitty-gritty of languages, and look under the hood to see their basic parts.

-We need to meet the things that animate languages, behind the scenes, in order to have a proper appreciation of them.
-I’m talking here about the five characteristics of a language: syntax, semantics, phonology, morphology and pragmatics.
+We need to meet the rules languages follow, behind the scenes, in order to have a proper appreciation of them.
+I’m talking here about the five components of a language: syntax, semantics, phonology, morphology and pragmatics.
 Whatever language you’re considering, it has them.
-And they work awesomely with each other, as you’ll see.

 “She tapped him on the shoulder.”